wp-plugins/convert-post-types/readme.txt

 == Changelog ==

+= 1.4 =
+* Refactored some code and added WPML support.
+Props <a href="http://www.jennybeaumont.com/post-type-switcher-wpml-fix/">Jenny Beaumont</a>.
 = 1.3.1 =
 * Fixed a problem with the "Convert" button overlapping the footer in WP 3.8x = 1.3 =